Gilgamech/SPArational/www/Information.md

 - Why pay for back-end compute when front-end compute is free?
 - Reduce development and loading time by moving everything into the browser.
-- Rehydrate pages, load additional content, and even lazy-load scripts or content elements.
+- Rehydrate sections, load additional content, and even lazy-load scripts or content elements.
 - Using standard Markdown and occasional Javascript enables entirely hostless design while making websites easier to make.
 - Serverless design accelerates through CDN very well.
 - Synchronous and functional library streamlines and encourages using DOM elements for data storage.